SUL .75 down sweater (custom size)

 Total weight - 3.8oz (small), 4.8oz (large)

 The goal with the SUL down sweater .75 was to make the lightest jacket possible that was still reasonably warm.
 This is about the lowest fill density that I felt could still maintain coverage without bunching and shifting too much inside a 4" wide chamber.
-There is only the one vertical sewn through line in the body, none in the arms.
+There is only the one vertical sewn through line in the body.
 Just the 4" horizontal lines.
 It is surprisingly warm for such a light garment.
 I estimate this might go down to freezing while inactive, but it's probably getting uncomfortable for most people in the 30s (Fahrenheit).
 It has a snap at the neck and an ultralight cinch at the bottom hem to keep out drafts.

 A puffy is most often used as an inactive layer for stops, at camp, or to help boost a sleep system.
 They don't make for very good active layers since your sweat can easily compromise the down fill.
 This makes a zipper for ventilation a somewhat frivolous feature that can add a significant amount of weight and bulk.
 Pockets can be nice to have, but they often add a big chunk of weight and bulk and compromise the performance of a jacket by creating cold spots and by pulling insulation flat when there is weight in them.
 For those wanting pockets to warm hands I recommend adding a few inches to the sleeve to cover your hands.
 This is lighter than pockets and doesn't compromise the overall warmth.
 Drawcords can be good for cinching a jacket tight to your body to keep out drafts, but then again, we don't need a full length cord to do that.
 The SUL sweaters use a short cinch cord, so we can leave off an ounce of continuous drawcords while still allowing the wearer to cinch it tight.
 The collar uses a single snap to close up the top.
 All non-essential sewn through lines have been eliminated so the down can loft and cold spots are reduced.
 Simplicity and reduced weight and bulk are not the only benefits of all this.
 Leaving off many tedious features also reduces my labor and allows me to offer a very affordable jacket at an extremely low weight.